ska-telescope/ska-gui-components/README.md

 ### AlertCard

-Component that is colored dependant upon the most-urgent status value provided
+Panel that is colored dependant upon the most-urgent status valued element provided

 ```
 import { AlertCard } from '@ska-telescope/ska-gui-components';